Web Analytics

 Baby Ecology book is here!
 Learn more

-Screen time for baby: the science behind the recommendations
+Screen time for baby: the 'why' behind the recommendations

 by Anya Dunham, PhD

-Is screen time bad for babies?
+Is screen time for baby 'bad'?
 Are there any positives?
-Let’s look at scientific studies to find out.
+Let’s look at scientific studies to find out WHY screentime isn't recommended in the early months and years.

 Screen time for baby: two babies looking at tablet screen